microsoft/pxt-arcade/docs/concepts/setting-the-scene.md

 ## Step 5 @fullscreen

 Open the tilemap editor, and click on the wall icon above `Gallery`.
-Use it to draw walls over the parts of your tilemap the player should not be able to move through.
+Use it to draw walls over the parts of your tilemap that the player shouldn't be able to move through.

 ![Example of drawing walls in the tilemap editor](/static/concepts/setting-the-scene/drawing-walls.gif)